Jrwolf99/StatesGame/README.md

 # Additional info:
-This application compiles using gcc through a makefile. if a gcc compiler is installed with make, you can create the executable by opening the project file in a terminal, and typing "make".
+This application compiles using gcc through a makefile. if a gcc compiler is installed with make, you can create the executable by opening the project file in a terminal and typing "make".